ProjectEvergreen/greenwood-demo-adapter-vercel/README.md

 # greenwood-demo-adapter-vercel

-A demonstration repo for using Greenwood with Vercel Serverless and Edge functions.
+A demonstration repo for deploying a full-stack Greenwood app with Vercel static hosting and Serverless + Edge functions.

-> ⚠️ _**Note**: Currently this repo is a WIP_

 A demonstration repo for using Greenwood with Vercel Serverless and Edge functions for APIs and SSR pages and used in part of crafting the design for [introducing platform "adapters" into Greenwood](https://github.com/ProjectEvergreen/greenwood/issues/1008).
 It also takes reference from [this repo / presentation](https://github.com/thescientist13/web-components-at-the-edge/) for some earlier prototypes for server rendering Web Components.